 Several examples are provided here to demonstrate how different the approximated standard errors of sums can be compared to those derived and published with ACS microdata.
+These examples use estimates from the 2005-2009 ACS 5-year data products.

 A. With the release of the 5-year data, detailed tables down to tract and block group will be available.
 At these geographic levels, many estimates may be zero.
 As mentioned in the 'Calculations of Standard Errors' section, a special procedure is used to estimate the MOE when an estimate is zero.
 For a given geographic level, the MOEs will be identical for zero estimates.
 When summing estimates which include many zero estimates, the standard error and MOE in general will become unnaturally inflated.
 Therefore, users are advised to sum only one of the MOEs from all of the zero estimates.